c1ph3r-fsocitey/AI-Assistant/README.md

 # AI-Assistant
-An Artificial Intelligent Assistant, made using Python.
+An Artificial Intelligence Assistant, made using Python.

 kindly use the following commands in terminal to install the required packages.
 ```